MHJahanbakhsh/notes/REACT.md

 ### server side rendering:
 the diffrence is it loads an skeleton preload html from serer and then start the react script. it is exactly a sweet spot between ssg and client side rendering

+## things that i missed in interview:
+give an example of how HOC works in react
+how to implement componentwillunmount in functional componenet